graalvm/graalvm-demos/spring-native-image/README-Code-Editor.md

 6. Once the app is running in the foreground, press CTRL+C to stop it.

-## Step 5: Build and run as a native executable
+## Step 5: Build and run a native executable

 Let's build a native executable for our Spring Boot microservice using GraalVM Enterprise Native Image.
 In this example, we'll use the Maven plugin from [GraalVM Native Build Tools](https://graalvm.github.io/native-build-tools/latest/index.html) and
 [Spring Native](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/).